nxproject/workspace/readmes/README_D_DATASETS.md

 ## My base dataset

 This is my [rolodex](rolodex.pkg) dataset.
 It is a [package](README_PKG.md) that can be imported into the system and that you can hack.
 It is used throught the documentation.
+It is my contact book.

 [Home](../README.md)